SuperHouse/esp-open-rtos/extras/lsm303d/README.md

     if (sensor)
     {
+        #ifdef INT_USED

-        // --- SYSTEM CONFIGURATION PART ----
+        /** --- INTERRUPT CONFIGURATION PART ---- */

-        #if !defined (INT_USED)

-        // create a user task that fetches data from sensor periodically xTaskCreate(user_task_periodic, "user_task_periodic", TASK_STACK_DEPTH, NULL, 2, NULL);

-        #else // INT_USED

-        // create a task that is triggered only in case of interrupts to fetch the data xTaskCreate(user_task_interrupt, "user_task_interrupt", TASK_STACK_DEPTH, NULL, 2, NULL);
+        // Interrupt configuration has to be done before the sensor is set
+        // into measurement mode to avoid losing interrupts

         // create an event queue to send interrupt events from interrupt
         // handler to the interrupt task